UCF vs. South Florida NCAA Football Odds, Plays and Insights | November 26, 2021

 South Florida Stats and Trends

-- The Bulls have been underdogs by 18.5 points or more four times this year and are 3-1 ATS in those games.
+- The Bulls have an against the spread record of 3-1 in their four games when underdogs by 18.5 points or more this year.

-- South Florida's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).
+- South Florida's games this year have gone over the total in six out of 11 opportunities (54.5%).

 - South Florida is 5-1 against the spread and 2-4 overall when the team scores more than 26.3 points.

-- South Florida is 2-2 against the spread and 2-2 overall when the team totals over 374.1 yards.
+- In games that South Florida totals more than 374.1 yards, the team is 2-2 against the spread and 2-2 overall.

 - This season the Bulls have turned the ball over 21 times, one more than the Knights' takeaways (20).